haidargit/Java_SortingNames/README.md

 b.
 Navigate to the folder location of this project that you just downloaded through command prompt(CMD) or Terminal.

 c.
 Type or copy these commands on your command prompt or terminal
-(Both of these commands runnabel on Linux/Mac/Windows)
+(Both of these commands runnable on Linux/Mac/Windows)

 _Remember to install Maven (and Java) first._